W. P. Carey School of Business policies

 Student appeal procedure on grades

-W. P. Carey School of Business students follow the university policy for the student appeal procedure on grades, which may be found at https://catalog.asu.edu/appeal.
+W. P. Carey School of Business students follow the university policy for the student appeal procedure on grades.

-Because of the additional requirements for the BS, students who do not meet minimum admission standards will automatically be considered for the BA in the W. P. Carey School of Business.
-First-year admission requirements for the BA program are the same as the university's first-year admission requirements.
-Transfer students who want to be admitted to the BA program must have a 3.00 GPA for all transfer coursework and a 3.00 GPA for all ASU coursework and must meet university transfer admission requirements.
+Because of the additional requirements for the BS, students who do not meet minimum admission standards automatically will be considered for the BA in the W. P. Carey School of Business.
+First-year admission requirements for the Bachelor of Arts program are the same as the university's first-year admission requirements.
+Transfer students who want to be admitted to the Bachelor of Arts program must have a 3.00 GPA for all transfer coursework and a 3.00 GPA for all ASU coursework and must meet university transfer admission requirements.

 Advising of graduate students is normally handled by graduate programs' support service members.
 Once admitted, students meet with a program manager to prepare a plan of study.
 Students are encouraged to begin discussions with their program managers early in their studies so coursework can be geared toward supporting their academic progress.
 All students, whether in a thesis or nonthesis option, must file a plan of study.